bfrizzell01/bfrizzell01/README.md

 I'm a student in the UBC Master of Data Science, with a strong interest in machine learning engineering.
 My passion is to use cutting-edge AI and statistical modelling to tackle the most critical problems in our world, like climate change, poverty, and mental health.

 - 🔭 I’m currently working on: A deep learning project to classify bird species by their call, a dashboard to help identify rental issues in Vancouver
-- 🌱 I’m currently learning: Bayesian modelling, building dashboards in Python
+- 🌱 I’m currently learning: Bayesian modelling, building dashboards in Python, Pytorch
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a member of the UBC Heavy Metal Club!
 Ask me about my favourite bands 🤘 🎸